The GAD Pod and VCOSS will host a conference on resilience in marginalised communities in April, 2018. Keep an eye on our conference page for updates!

 Previous conferences and events

 Read about our previous conferences, and access conference papers, videos and other below.
 Visit our page on the Annual Claire Zara Memorial Oration as well.

 The Mary Fran Myers international award was presented to Debra Parkinson on behalf of a broad gender and disaster collaboration – the researchers (Deb and the late Claire Zara), the Gender and Disaster Pod (Susie Reid, WHGNE; Helen Riseborough, WHIN; and Emeritus Professor Frank Archer, MUDRI), Emergency Management Victoria (EMV) and Dept. of Health and Human Services, the GAD Taskforce and the community.
 Presented by Dr Maureen Fordham, Professor of Gender and Disaster Resilience, University College of London, on July 11, 2017, the presentation was in the opening session of the 42nd Natural Hazards Workshop in Broomfield Colorado.

 Part of the award was a trip to Broomfield, Colorado to attend attended the three-day Natural Hazards Workshop, and a visit to areas in Colorado recently affected by both wildfire and flood.
 Debra presented as part of a panel celebrating the 20th anniversary of the Gender and Disaster Network.
 Read more here.

-The Victorian Annual Emergency Management Conference on ‘LGBTI inclusive practice’ panel with Alyssa Duncan at the Pullman Hotel, Melbourne.
+The Victorian Annual Emergency Management Conference on ‘LGBTI inclusive practice’ panel with Alyssa Duncan at the Pullman Hotel, Melbourne on 12 July 2017.

 The GAD Pod had two presentations at the AFAC16 Conference in Brisbane on 31stAugust and 1st of September.
 More than 2,300 people attended this national conference.
 The AFAC website has a wealth of resources as each of the conference papers is available for free download.